pytorch/pytorch/README.md

 PyTorch has a unique way of building neural networks: using and replaying a tape recorder.

-Most frameworks such as TensorFlow, Theano, Caffe, and CNTK have a static view of the world.
+Most frameworks, such as TensorFlow, Theano, Caffe, and CNTK, have a static view of the world.
 One has to build a neural network and reuse the same structure again and again.
 Changing the way the network behaves means that one has to start from scratch.